How do I get my Amazon ECS tasks that use the Amazon EC2 launch type to pass the Application Load Balancer health check?

 • Check your application logs for application errors.
 For more information, see Send Amazon ECS logs to CloudWatch.

-Confirm that the application in your ECS container returns the correct response code
+Confirm that the application returns the correct status code

-For Amazon Linux and other RPM-based distributions, run the following command:
+Amazon Linux and other RPM-based distributions:

 sudo yum -y install curl